tweag/python-monorepo-example/content/blog/2021-02-10-linear-base.md

 ```

 These are used throughout `linear-base` itself and are likely to
-show up in linearly types programs.
+show up in linearly typed programs.
 For instance,
 the linearly-typed streaming function `chain` has
 the following type